We’ve all experienced it, vehicles with modified exhaust systems that can be heard for several city blocks.

 - Loud and excessive noise can be characterized as noise that becomes a nuisance to the general public, taking into consideration the nature, location, time and proximity of the source to residents and members of the public.
-An example of this would include a loud auto stereo or car, truck or motorcycle exhaust emitting sound to the extent it disturbs patrons at a café, nearby residents or other motorists on the roadway.
+An example of this would include a loud car, truck or motorcycle exhaust emitting sound to the extent it disturbs patrons at a café, nearby residents or other motorists on the roadway.

 - Loud and excessive noise is now being addressed as a community disorder issue in Edmonton.
 Traffic and Patrol members are conducting an enforcement campaign in an effort to crack down on offenders.

 If operated normally, most original equipment in any vehicle should not emit excessive noise.
 Check the equipment that you do have to ensure your exhaust system does not emit excessive noise through a widened outlet that amplifies the noise.
 Also ensure that your system is equipped with a muffler.
 Have consideration for those around you and avoid aggressive accelerations of your vehicle.

 The EPS may charge violators at three benchmark noise levels tested when a motorcycle is stationary (*only motorcycles may be tested for a decibel reading at this time):